nesarpy/AI-Agent/README.md

 ## 🎯 Features

 - **Voice Recognition**: Listen to voice commands using your microphone
-- **AI Processing**: Uses DeepSeek AI via OpenRouter to understand natural language
+- **AI Processing**: Uses OpenRouter to send a prompt to an AI to understand natural language
 - **JSON Response Format**: AI responds with structured JSON containing command and parameters
 - **Computer Control**: Execute various actions based on voice commands
 - **Spotify Integration**: Open and play music/playlists automatically